What is earnest money?

 💡 What if I’m buying the home with a low- or no-money down loan?

 If you’re financing your purchase with a low- or no-money down loan, you’ll probably still have to offer a competitive earnest money deposit for the seller to accept it.
-If you end up purchasing the home, the deposit will go towards your down payment and closing costs.
-You’ll get a check back after closing if anything’s leftover.
+If you end up purchasing the home, the deposit will go toward your down payment and closing costs.
+You’ll get a check back after closing if anything’s left over.

 There are multiple players involved in the process.
-If you want to know how your loan impacts earnest money (or vice versa), you may want to talk to any or all of the following: your real estate agent, attorney, and loan officer.
+If you want to know how your loan impacts earnest money (or vice versa), you may want to talk to your realtor, a real estate attorney, and a loan officer.

 Will putting down more earnest money make my offer more attractive?

-Yes, if a seller were considering two otherwise identical offers (same price, terms, and financing), the one with the larger earnest money deposit would probably win.
+Yes, if a seller is considering two otherwise identical offers (same price, terms, and financing), they will probably pick the offer with the larger earnest money deposit.

-Generally speaking, the more earnest money you stand to lose, the less risk there is for the seller that you’ll get cold feet, back out of the deal, and leave them in the lurch.
+Generally speaking, the more earnest money you stand to lose, the less risk there is for the seller that you’ll back out of the deal.

 So while more earnest money likely wins between two otherwise identical offers, an offer with less earnest money — but fewer (or no) contingencies — may actually be more attractive to a seller.